JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Optimal Partitioning

 We can show that such a tree construction returns a partitioning which is near optimal with respect to the optimum partition tree construction following the same splitting criterion: split on the median of the leaf node with the largest maximum variance query.
 Overall we construct a data structure that can be updated in $O(\polylog m)$ time.
 For a (re-)partition activation over a set $\samples$ of $m$ samples, we can construct a new $\PASStree$ with the following guarantees: For COUNT/SUM queries, $\PASStree$ can be constructed in $O(k\log^d m)$ time with approximation factor $2\sqrt{k}$.
 For AVG queries, $\PASStree$ can be constructed in $O(k\log^{2d} m)$ time with approximation factor $2\log^{(d+1)/2} m$.
-In all cases we can construct near-optimum partitions in $\tilde{O}(k)$ time.